-Under her leadership, U of T Engineering has become a global intellectual hub for interdisciplinary research and education, introducing a number of key Faculty-wide initiatives such as undergraduate programming in energy, global engineering and engineering business, a professional master’s degree (MEng) which offers the option to focus on entrepreneurship, leadership, innovation and technology in engineering, or in cities engineering and management, and PhD programs in Engineering Education and Clinical Engineering.
+Under her leadership, U of T Engineering has become a global intellectual hub for inter-disciplinary research and education, introducing a number of strategic Faculty-wide initiatives such as undergraduate programming in energy, global engineering, entrepreneurship and engineering business, a professional master’s degree (MEng) which offers the option to focus on entrepreneurship, leadership, innovation and technology in engineering, or in cities engineering and management, and PhD programs in Engineering Education and Clinical Engineering.

 Dean Amon has also led the creation of cross-Faculty centres and institutes in the areas of healthcare engineering, sustainable energy, global engineering, identity, privacy and security, design innovation, as well as leadership education in engineering.
-During her tenure as Dean, the Faculty’s momentum has been extraordinary; research and graduate programs have experienced unprecedented growth, with an increase of over 60 per cent in doctoral students and more than double the number of professional master’s students.
+During her tenure as Dean, the Faculty’s momentum has been extraordinary; research and professional graduate programs have experienced unprecedented growth, with an increase of over 60 per cent in doctoral students and more than fivefold in professional master students.

 Dean Amon has a demonstrated track record of commitment to outreach and diversity.
 She was the architect of U of T Engineering’s Skule Mentorship program and Carnegie Mellon’s Engineering Your Future program, two programs designed to introduce pre-university underrepresented students to the excitement of engineering careers.
-Under her leadership, U of T Engineering achieved a historic 30.6% female first-year enrolment in 2014 and has recruited 24 new woman faculty to its research and teaching staff.
+Under her leadership, U of T Engineering has recruited 31 new woman faculty members and achieved a historic 40% women first-year undergraduate enrolment in 2016.

-Active in executive boards and professional societies, Dr. Amon is an Independent Director of MKS Instruments Inc. (MKSI), a leading global provider of instruments and process control solutions for advanced manufacturing of semiconductor devices, energy generation and electro-optical products.
-She is chair of the research committee of NCDEAS (National Council of Deans of Engineering and Applied Science in Canada), founding chair of the Global Engineering Deans Council, and has served on advisory boards for several institutions (Stanford, UCLA, UIUC and Waterloo), and Foundations for Science, Engineering and Technology including in Brazil, Chile, Germany, Hong Kong, Ireland, Qatar and Portugal.
+Active in executive boards and professional societies, Dr. Amon is chair of the research committee of NCDEAS (National Council of Deans of Engineering and Applied Science in Canada), founding chair of the Global Engineering Deans Council, and has served on advisory boards for several institutions including Stanford, UCLA, UIUC and Waterloo, and Foundations for Science, Engineering and Technology including in Brazil, Chile, Germany, Hong Kong, Ireland, Qatar and Portugal.

-Dean Amon has been inducted into four academies: the Canadian Academy of Engineering, the Spanish Royal Academy, the Royal Society of Canada and the U.S. National Academy of Engineering.
+Dean Amon has been inducted into the Canadian Academy of Engineering, the Hispanic Engineer Hall of Fame, the Spanish Royal Academy, the Royal Society of Canada and the U.S. National Academy of Engineering.
 She has been elected fellow or honorary member of all major professional societies in her field and has contributed more than 350 refereed articles in education and research literature.